OpenNebula/addon-storpool/README.md

 * **BRIDGE_LIST**: Nodes to use for image datastore operations.
 String (1)

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
-If it is left empty or removed the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.
+If it is left empty or removed the front-end must have working _storpool_block_ service (must have access to the StorPool cluster) as all disk preparations will be done locally.

 After a datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
 The name of the template should be *one-ds-${DATASTORE_ID}* where *${DATASTORE_ID}* is the *ID* of the OpenNebula's Datastore.
 Please refer the *StorPool's User Guide* for details how to configure a StorPool template.